-Cameroon's Anglophone crisis: no end in sight | DW | 04.01.2021
+Cameroon's Anglophone crisis: No end in sight | DW | 04.01.2021

 "The school symbolizes a lot for every community that aspires for development and growth.
 How does a community like this build a future with children that have never gone to school?" he asks in a hollow voice.

 The German government said in 2020 that gross human rights abuses and atrocities have been committed by both actors in the conflict.
-Only dialogue would solve the crisis, and Germany welcomed new laws to decentralize Cameroon's government as "an important signal in their readiness to compromise and engage in dialogue."
+Only dialogue, Berlin said, would solve the crisis — and Germany welcomed new laws to decentralize Cameroon's government as "an important signal in their readiness to compromise and engage in dialogue."

 Youngsters sit in an overcrowded classroom.
 Two volunteers from the village take the classes: in one corner, a woman teaches the older children to write.
 In another corner, younger children listen as they are taught to read.